AntonBaukin/sicp/scheme/2.2.4/README.txt

 have to use else LISP system, well-known Racket, see racket-lang.org for the manuals and binaries.

-The paining package is descriped in this article: http://planet.racket-lang.org/package-source/soegaard/sicp.plt/2/0/planet-docs/sicp-manual/index.html
+The painting package is descriped in this article: http://planet.racket-lang.org/package-source/soegaard/sicp.plt/2/0/planet-docs/sicp-manual/index.html

 You need to start DrRacket IDE with Gui.
 On the first start of